 other proteins.
 Cyclin-dependent kinases become activated by combining

 level of cyclin fluctuates (cycles).
-At low levels, kinases are not
+The activated cyclin-kinase complex activates enzymes that destroy the cyclin, causing the level of cyclin to decrease.
+At low cyclin levels, kinases are not

 cells do not undergo mitosis.
 When the cell divides, the circular

 chromosome replicates itself (DNA synthesis) and the cell pinches into